singachea/ProjectEuler/README.md

 # Project Euler

 This is pretty much about solving problems in different languages according to my mood.
-Obviously some problems are solved just for the sake for touching languages' features.
+Obviously some problems are solved just for the sake of touching languages' features.

 ## Problem List